Loading coil: Permalloy cable

 Even though the Krarup cable added inductance to the line, this was insufficient to meet the Heaviside condition.
 AT&T searched for a better material with higher magnetic permeability.
 In 1914, Gustav Elmen discovered permalloy, a magnetic nickel-iron annealed alloy.
 In c.
 1915, Oliver E. Buckley, H. D. Arnold, and Elmen, all at Bell Labs, greatly improved transmission speeds by suggesting a method of constructing submarine communications cable using permalloy tape wrapped around the copper conductors.

 The cable was tested in a trial in Bermuda in 1923.
 The first permalloy cable placed in service connected New York City and Horta (Azores) in September 1924.
 Permalloy cable enabled signalling speed on submarine telegraph cables to be increased to 400 words/min at a time when 40 words/min was considered good.
 The first transatlantic cable achieved only two words/min.

 Mu-metal cable

-Mu-metal has similar magnetic properties to permalloy but the addition of copper to the alloy increases the ductility and allows the metal to be drawn into wire.
+Mu-metal has magnetic properties similar to those of permalloy, but the addition of copper to the alloy increases the ductility and allows the metal to be drawn into wire.
 Mu-metal cable is easier to construct than permalloy cable, the mu-metal being wound around the core copper conductor in much the same way as the iron wire in Krarup cable.
 A further advantage with mu-metal cable is that the construction lends itself to a variable loading profile whereby the loading is tapered towards the ends.

 Mu-metal was invented in 1923 by the Telegraph Construction and Maintenance Company, London, who made the cable, initially, for the Western Union Telegraph Co.
 Western Union were in competition with AT&T and the Western Electric Company who were using permalloy.
 The patent for permalloy was held by Western Electric which prevented Western Union from using it.